Allopathic Medicine - Overview of the Profession

 Doctors of Osteopathic Medicine (D.O.s) are licensed to practice the full scope of medicine in all 50 states.
-In practical terms, the D.O. and the M.D. receive the same license, practice medicine in exactly the same ways, and share the same medical rights and privileges.
-Osteopathic physicians are usually encouraged to pursue primary care.
-However, they may receive training for a variety of medical specialties, from Psychiatry to Neurosurgery, and many D.O.s do pursue specialization.
+In practical terms, the D.O. and the M.D. receive the same license and share the same medical rights and privileges.
+Osteopathic medical education emphasizes primary care, however, students may seek training in any specialty, from Psychiatry to Neurosurgery, and many D.O.s do pursue specialization.

-There are currently 25 colleges of osteopathic medicine, offering instruction at 31 locations in 22 states.
-Osteopathic medical students study all of the basic and clinical sciences expected for mastery of medicine plus approximately 200 additional hours of training in the art of osteopathic manipulative medicine.
+There are currently 34 colleges of osteopathic medicine, offering instruction at 31 locations in 49 teaching locations in 32 states.
+Osteopathic medical students study all of the basic and clinical sciences expected for mastery of medicine plus additional training in the art of osteopathic manipulative medicine.
 Osteopathic schools emphasize the idea that structure influences function and therefore if a problem exists in one part of the body’s structure the function in that area and in other closely aligned areas may be affected.
 There is also a focus on prevention and holistic care.

 Osteopathic Medical School is quite competitive, but typically these schools receive fewer applications than allopathic schools.
 Therefore, as a result students with slightly lower grades and MCAT scores may find that their prospects at Osteopathic schools may be greater.
 Premedical students should not, however, regard colleges of osteopathic medicine as “safety” schools.

-Colleges of Osteopathic medicine place a great deal of emphasis on an applicant's knowledge of the osteopathic professions.
-They look for a combination of experience and motivation typically characteristic of a good doctor.
+Colleges of Osteopathic medicine look for a combination of experience and motivation typically characteristic of a good doctor.
 Beyond that, admissions committees want to know why applicants are specifically interested in osteopathic medicine.
-Many osteopathic schools require a letter of recommendation from an osteopathic physician as part of the application; many practicing D.O.s are willing to write such a letter, provided that applicants observe their osteopathic clinic and discuss the profession.
+Many osteopathic schools require a letter of recommendation from an osteopathic physician as part of the application; many practicing D.O.s are willing to write such a letter, provided that applicants observe their practice and discuss the profession.

 It is acceptable for aspiring doctors to apply to both allopathic and osteopathic schools; many applicants do.
 Please refer to About Applying for more information on the specific processes and procedures.